The Corporate Governance Review: Switzerland

 Parliament adopted a motion requiring the government to propose new legislation addressing conflicts of proxy advisers on 3 June 2020, thereby instructing the Federal Council to submit an amendment to the law to disclose and avoid conflicts of interest of proxy advisers for listed companies and to take into account international developments in doing so.
 However, in the absence of a physical presence of these proxy advisers in Switzerland, namely of ISS and Glass Lewis, it remains unclear how the required legislation would effectively be enacted.

 Swiss law does not provide for special provisions applicable to shareholder activists.
 In particular, shareholders are not allowed to inspect the share register.
 Moreover, a board of directors is not required to distribute to the company's shareholders any statements made by activist shareholders.
 As a consequence, the board of directors entertains private conversations and settlement discussions with the activist and, if those discussions are not successful, a public proxy fight between the board and the activist is started.
 In proxy fights, it is not uncommon for a company (and the activist shareholder) to engage a proxy solicitor to identify shareholders, to explain the board's (or shareholder's) position and arguments, and to convince shareholders to exercise their voting rights at the shareholders' meeting.
 Activist shareholders may challenge shareholder resolutions.
 Up to the end of 2020, as an interim measure, activists could request the blocking of the commercial register to prevent, or at least delay, the registration of a merger or capital increase.
 The register blocking was a simple and effective way of temporarily preventing entries in the commercial register.
-However, owing to its considerable potential for abuse, the register block has been criticised.
-With the abolition of the register blocking as of 1 January 2021, an entry in the commercial register can in future only be prevented by means of (superprovisional) precautionary measures.
+However, owing to its considerable potential for abuse, the register block had been criticised.
+With the abolition of the register blocking as of 1 January 2021, an entry in the commercial register since then can only be prevented by means of (superprovisional) precautionary measures.

 iv Takeover defences